DavidJKTofan/davidjktofan.me/content/post/ddos-attacks/index.md

 Source: [What are layer 3 DDoS attacks? – Cloudflare](https://www.cloudflare.com/de-de/learning/ddos/layer-3-ddos-attacks/)

-At the Layer 3, the Protocol Data Unit (PDU) is called **Packet** (of about 1 KBS to 1.5 KBS).
+At the Layer 3, the Protocol Data Unit (PDU) is called **Packet**.
 Packets consists of **control information** and user data (payload).
 Control information provides data for delivering the payload (e.g., source and destination network addresses, error detection codes, or sequencing information).

 Here you can get some insights into the latest **[DDoS Attack Trends](https://radar.cloudflare.com/notebooks/ddos-2021-q3)** (published every quarter).